State House partners forex firm on transparency – Daily Trust

 The Anti-Corruption and Transparency Monitoring Unit (ACTU) of the State House, has declared the unit’s willingness to partner with MBA Forex and Capital Investment Limited to improve a culture of accountability and transparency in the country.

-Chairman of the Unit, Ahmad Sulaiman, disclosed this during a meeting with MBA Forex Chief Executive Officer, Mr Maxwell Odum in Abuja
+The chairman of the Unit, Ahmad Sulaiman, disclosed this during a meeting with MBA Forex Chief Executive Officer, Mr Maxwell Odum in Abuja.

 He said the company’s objective was in sync with the standing order of the ACTU to improve a culture of accountability, responsibility, professionalism and quality of service in line with professed institutional goals and core values.